llmcosts/llmcosts-python/docs/providers.md

 # Provider Integration Guide

-This guide covers how to integrate LLMCosts with all supported LLM providers.
-Each provider has specific setup requirements and usage patterns.
+This guide covers how to integrate LLMCosts with all supported LLM providers. **The same `LLMTrackingProxy` works with ANY LLM provider's SDK** - no need for different wrappers per provider.

+**🔒 Privacy-First**: LLMCosts NEVER sees your API keys, requests, or responses.
+We only extract usage metadata (tokens, costs, model info) from the response objects.
+Your data stays private and secure.

 ## 🎯 Supported Providers